Maarten Wouter Lippmann

 Skill level Type Description

-Advanced OS Microsoft® Windows® server systems, GNU/Linux (Debian™, SUSE® Linux Enterprise Server, Red Hat® Enterprise Linux), OpenBSD, Data ONTAP® (clustered Data ONTAP, 7G, 7-Mode), Vmware ESX
+Advanced OS Microsoft® Windows® server systems, GNU/Linux (Debian™, SUSE® Linux Enterprise Server, Red Hat® Enterprise Linux), OpenBSD, Data ONTAP®, Vmware ESX

 Advanced Development HTML, SQL (MySQL, PostgreSQL, ORACLE), PHP, Python (Django), Javascript, shell scripting (bash,tcsh,ksh)